8ullred/Transfer-Learning-with-VGG16-for-Face-Mask-Classification/README.md

-# Transfer-Learning-with-VGG16-for-Face-Mask-Classification for Three Classes of Mask, No Mask and occluded Maskf
+# Transfer-Learning-with-VGG16-for-Face-Mask-Classification for Three Classes of Mask, No Mask and Occluded Mask

 !!Face Mask Detection Model!!